Murray Street Vets

 Annette is our cheerful receptionist who also does some nursing.

-Rebecca is working towards certificate 4 in veterinary nursing and also runs puppy pre-school.
+Rebecca is working towards certificate 4 in veterinary nursing.

 Jacinta and Jess are also working towards certificate 4 in veterinary nursing.